ShubhSingh/encrypt-payload-sample-temporal/README.md

 This sample has specific requirements for running it.
 The following instructs about how to run it after you've built it using the preceding instructions.

-  * **[ConverterApp](https://github.com/ShubhSingh/encrypt-payload-sample-temporal/blob/main/src/main/java/io/temporal/samples/dataconverter/ConverterApp.java)**: a single activity workflow which demonstrates usage of Custom DataConverter for encrypting and decrypting passing through temporal
+  * **[ConverterApp](https://github.com/ShubhSingh/encrypt-payload-sample-temporal/blob/main/src/main/java/io/temporal/samples/dataconverter/ConverterApp.java)**: a single activity workflow which demonstrates usage of Custom DataConverter to encrypt and decrypt data passing through temporal web and CLI
-  * **[EncryptPayloadApp](https://github.com/ShubhSingh/encrypt-payload-sample-temporal/blob/main/src/main/java/io/temporal/samples/encryption/EncryptPayloadApp.java)**: a single activity workflow which demonstrates a BAD way to use EncryptionUtil to encrypt and decrypt data passing through temporal
+  * **[EncryptPayloadApp](https://github.com/ShubhSingh/encrypt-payload-sample-temporal/blob/main/src/main/java/io/temporal/samples/encryption/EncryptPayloadApp.java)**: a single activity workflow which demonstrates a BAD way to use EncryptionUtil to encrypt and decrypt data passing through temporal web and CLI

   To run these samples:
       ./gradlew -q execute -PmainClass=io.temporal.samples.dataconverter.ConverterApp